 Finding the best cell phone plan for your needs

 Now that you know which kind of cell phone plan you want, it's now time to make another important decision: what do you need each month in terms of minutes, text messages, and data?
 This used to be a slightly complex decision to have to make, but that is no longer the case due to changes in the wireless industry.
 Current cell phone plans have almost all dropped limits on calling minutes and texts messages.
 Postpaid family plans and individual plans at Sprint, T-Mobile, AT&T, and Verizon, all include unlimited talk and text.
 Only a small number of no contract prepaid plans still enforce limits.

 The good news is that you can choose to look at only the amount of data that you need on a monthly basis.
 Two of the major carriers make this decision pretty simple, while two of the other major carriers require a bit more decision making before choosing a plan.
 Here's what to keep in mind when selecting a cell phone plan in Rocky Hill, KY:

 Like T-Mobile, Sprint recently unveiled a flat-rate, all-unlimited mobile plan for new and existing subscribers.
 Customers who prefer not to get an unlimited plan can opt for a 'shared' amount of data that can be used by all lines attached to the account.
 By default, data speeds on limited plans slow down after all data has been used.
 Customers can buy a high-speed pass if they wish to have more full-speed data until the end of the month, however.

-Smaller prepaid carriers, called MVNOs, typically use one of the four above networks and resell services to no-commitment customers.
-These plans cover Rocky Hill, NJ and change very frequently, but they do often represent a significant savings each month.
+Smaller prepaid carriers, called Mobile Virtual Network Operators (MVNOs), usually operate on one of the four above networks and resell services to no-commitment customers.
+These plans cover Rocky Hill, KY and change very frequently, but they do often represent a good savings each month.

 Wirefly Is America's Most Trusted Source For All Cell Phones, Plans, TV, and Internet Deals